Playarts Kai: Lightning Dissidia NT/FFXIII

 When it comes to accessories, once again Playarts Kai has a hard time selling me on the idea that this is enough.
 We get her gun blade in different forms: as the blade itself, as the gun, and then we get a part for the weapon so it can be sheathed.
 She gets two pair of hands and one right hand for a trigger hand.
 Again, nothing spectacular in terms of numbers, but at least it's not that horrible.
 Alternate faces and special effect would do well for Playarts Kai.

 Right off the get go, we are once again graced with Playarts Kai's amazing aesthetics when it comes to Final Fantasy designs that are unique, busy, convoluted, and sometimes (more times than some, actually) a bit impractical.
-Lightning's is not the worse offender in those areas, but she has her own set of complications; on that topic, this is most definitely my favorite costume for Lightning.
+Lightning is not the worst offender in those areas, but she has her own set of complications; on that topic, this is most definitely my favorite costume for Lightning.

-There is a lot of sculpting and molding done just to replicate all the things that goes with Claire's costume.
-Pouches, straps, arm bands, etc. are all carefully sculpted, which could have all been easily been given the shortcut treatment, but we are talking about a higher end figure so for all the sculpted details to not be there would be a disservice.
-There are several differences in material; harder plastic to softer are everywhere and I'm really happy that they made her "cape" the way it is.
+There is a lot of sculpting and molding done just to replicate all the things that go with Claire's costume.
+Pouches, straps, arm bands, etc., are all carefully sculpted, which could have all easily been given the shortcut treatment, but we are talking about a higher-end figure, so for all the sculpted details not to be there would be a disservice.
+There are several differences in material; harder plastic to softer are everywhere, and I'm really happy that they made her "cape" the way it is.

-Her outfit is also not a symmetrical one so I'm glad that translated well into Playarts form.
+Her outfit is also not a symmetrical one, so I'm glad that it translated well into Playarts form.
 Also, I love her hair.
-It's sculpted to accurately portray how she it looked during her FFXIII and Dissidia appearance.
+It's sculpted to accurately portray how she looked during her FFXIII and Dissidia appearances.
 The sone shoulder pads, the gloves, the wrinkles on her attire, it's impressive, that much is certain.

 Believe it or not, I was a huge fan of Lightning at one point.
 I own THREE Playarts Kai of Lightning.
-The first Playarts Kai of hers I bought was I believe was the first batches of Kai and I kept that inside the box (for some reason) and never opened it.
+The first Playarts Kai of hers I bought was, I believe, the first batches of Kai, and I kept that inside the box (for some reason) and never opened it.
 But here's my new Lightning next to her older, Knight of Etro version.
 And yes, there is a significant difference in height.
-Both very detailed, but both have the same articulation issues.
+Both are very detailed, but both have the same articulation issues.
 The Dissidia NT version's face is more accurate to her in-game appearance and sharper, but the Knight of Etro one isn't that bad either.

 Until Next Time!